turanzas/dashboard-app/README.md

 ### Branch Protection

-As the main branch "main" will be used for generating releases, this branch must be always in a deployable state, which will be achive by:
+As the main branch "master" will be used for generating releases, this branch must be always in a deployable state, which will be achived by:
 - Branch protection rules.
-Not allowing direct pushes. require up to date branches in Github before merging
+Not allowing direct pushes. require up to date branches in pull requests before merging
 - Linting.
 SonarQube Scan (https://sonarcloud.io/project/configuration?id=turanzas_dashboard-app)

 ### Development